appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 <dd>

-Allows you to specify the [action](/reference/appsmith-framework/widget-actions) to be executed when the user opens the dropdown list.
+Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the user opens the dropdown list.
 For example, you could use the **onDropdownOpen** event to retrieve data from a database, populate the options in the dropdown list, or display additional information to the user.

 </dd>